 On an international level, between 1998 and 2004 Bernal collaborated with the Ecole Européene de Perfectionament de Chant Lyrique (Brussels).

 Associate tacher from 2000 to 2004 at the Conservatorio Profesional de Música de Orihuela (Alicante) as a teacher of piano and chamber music, he also is the president of the Association “Collegium Musicum” and musical director of the Music International Course “Ciudad de Orihuela”.
 Associate teacher of chamber music and piano from 2004 to 2020 at the Conservatorio Profesional de Música de Zaragoza.
 Currently, Bernal is professor at Conservatorio Superior de Música de Aragón (CSMA), combining his educational work with performing and researching.
 Master in Musical Searching and Performing by the “Universidad Internacional de Valencia” and Ph studies at the “Universidad Autónoma de Madrid” and “Universidad de Zaragoza”.
-He is the author of articles on music (Music for and by Children Journal or Learning Styles Review) and the book entitled Valtorres Música y Tradición an in-depth research book into ethnomusicology sponsored by the government of Aragon and Institución “Fernando el Católico”.
+He is the author of articles on music (Music for and by Children Journal, Learning Styles Review or Classical Music in a Changing World) and the book entitled Valtorres Música y Tradición an in-depth research book into ethnomusicology sponsored by the government of Aragon and Institución “Fernando el Católico”.

 Bernal is a member of Dúo Francés-Bernal and Manebae Piano Duo, and he performs with other musicians on a regular basis, developing an intense and fruitful activity in the field of chamber music.
 He has given courses on piano and chamber music, imparting master classes and participating in the “Festival and Stage de Musique Farnieres” (Bélgica) with solo piano recitals and chamber music performances.